portworx/katacoda-scenarios/portworx-security-own-2-6/step2-answer.md

 `pxctl context list | grep current`{{execute}}

-Additionally, if you want to see the roles permissions assigned to user-context2, run a jwt decode against the token:
+Additionally, if you want to see the roles permissions assigned to user-context2, use jwt.io to decode the token.